 In 2016, Convergence awarded KOIS a design grant to perform a feasibility study on a multi-country DIB to improve the welfare of Syrian refugees and vulnerable populations in neighbouring host countries through vocational training and job creation.
 During the seven-month feasibility study (detailed in a 2017 Convergence case study), KOIS confirmed positive findings on the "investability" of host countries, service providers and interventions, and initial interest from investors and outcome funders.
 Specifically, KOIS identified a shortlist of potential host countries (Jordan, Turkey, and Lebanon), service providers and interventions.
 A key innovation of the Refugee Impact Bond was the scale offered by the involvement of multiple service providers across different countries.
-KOIS initially envisioned the DIB to be delivered by two to three service providers across two to three countries; however, after a long process of due diligence and a high level of support from propsective lenders and investors, they ultimately decided to use one service provider, NEF, to deliver all programming across Jordan and Lebanon.
+KOIS initially envisioned the DIB to be delivered by two to three service providers across two to three countries; however, after a long process of due diligence, they ultimately decided to use one service provider, the Near East Foundation (NEF), to deliver all programming across Jordan and Lebanon.